Statement of Need:

 - The need to integrate the software into enterprise applications.

-The end result of the review process is to provide a recommendation to the Purchasing Department regarding the purchase of the software application.
+The end result of the review process is to provide a recommendation to the Purchasing Department regarding the purchase of the IT purchase.

 Each section of the questionnaire will be reviewed and it may lead to follow-up questions.
 In this event, OIT will contact the customer.
-Once all questionnaires and follow-up questions have been answered, each reviewing group will provide an assessment to Software Licensing Management as to whether the software application is approved for purchase.
+Once all questionnaires and follow-up questions have been answered, each reviewing group will provide an assessment to Software Licensing Management as to whether the IT purchase is approved.
 Software Licensing Management will then provide the results of the assessment to the customer in email.
-This email will indicate whether the purchase is approved.
+This email will indicate whether the IT purchase is approved.

-If the purchase is not approved, the customer will be given details of the assessment and an explanation of why the software application purchase should not continue.
+If the IT purchase is not approved, the customer will be given details of the assessment and an explanation of why the IT purchase should not continue.

-In order to not disrupt the purchase process beyond a reasonable time, OIT is committed to return the results of the assessment to the customer within ten business days, barring no major issues being identified by the assessment.
+In order to not disrupt the purchase process beyond a reasonable time, OIT is committed to return the results of the assessment to the customer as soon as possible, barring no major issues being identified by the assessment.
 Identified issues with security, compliance, accessibility and enterprise level integrations could cause further delays as additional information will need to be gathered from the vendor and be reviewed.
 This could extend the review process to two to twelve weeks.